Online ISSN: 1099-176X Print

 Source of Funding: This research was supported by grant R01 HS 10912 from the Agency for Healthcare Research and Quality and the National Institute of Child Health and Human Development.

-Abstract
+Abstract |

-About 11-14% of children with special health care needs (CSHCN) have unmet health care needs during a given year.
-We explored whether unmet health care needs among CSHCN were related to their caregivers’ mental health status as well as children’s mental health status, using a random sample of 1,088 caregivers of CSHCN enrolled in the District of Columbia’s Medicaid program in 2002.
-We estimated this relationship adjusting for selection bias associated with plan choice (partially capitated managed care versus FFS) with an instrumental variables probit estimation technique.
-We found that caregivers with symptoms of depression were 26.3% more likely to report any unmet need, 67.6% more likely to report unmet hospital and physician need, 66.1% more likely to report unmet mental health care need and 38.8% more likely to report unmet need for other health care services.
+Background: About 11-14% of children with special health care needs (CSHCN) have unmet needs during a given year.
+Little is known about the determinants of unmet health care needs for CSHCN.
+Aims of the Study: The objective of this study was to explore the association between access to care (unmet needs) among CSHCN and their caregivers' mental health status as well as children's mental health status.
+Methods: We surveyed a random sample of 1,088 caregivers of CSHCN who resided in the District of Columbia during the summer and fall of 2002.
+In the survey, we collected information on children's unmet needs mental health status (PARS) and their caregivers' mental health status (CES-D).
+We estimated the association between mental health status determinants of unmet needs adjusting for selection bias associated with plan choice (partially capitated managed care versus FFS) with an instrumental variables probit estimation technique.
+We used caregivers' preferences about physicians and hospitals networks, and whether the caregiver and child had the same last name to identify the plan choice equation.
+Results: We found that caregivers with symptoms of depression were 26.3% more likely to report any unmet need, 67.6% more likely to report unmet hospital and physician need, 66.1% more likely to report unmet mental health care need and 38.8% more likely to report unmet need for other health care services.
 Caregivers of children with poor psychological adjustment were 26.3% more likely to report their child had an unmet need and 92.3% more likely to report an unmet mental health care need.
-Our findings suggest that to adequately address the access problems of children with special health care needs, policymakers must address the mental health problems of children and their caregivers.
+Discussion: Our analyses show that children whose caregivers experience symptoms of depression are significantly more likely to encounter difficulties obtaining needed medical and mental health care services.
+Furthermore, the findings reported here indicate that children with poor psychological adjustment are significantly more likely to experience unmet needs for medical and mental health care services.
+Our study has some limitations.
+First, most of the children in our sample are African-American, so these findings may differ for children of other races.
+Second, these findings may not be applicable to CSHCN who reside in rural areas.
+Third, we recognize the possibility that child and caregiver mental health is potentially endogenous.
+Implications for Health Care Provision and Use: The mental health status of CSHCN and their caregivers are barriers to care.
+Implications for Health Policies: Policymakers should be concerned about the mental health status of children with special health care needs and their caregivers as such problems appear to be barriers to obtaining care.
+Therefore, to adequately address the access problems of children with special health care needs, policy must address the mental health problems of children and their caregivers.
+Providing mental health care for caregivers and children has the potential for improving overall access for CSHCN.
+Implication for Further Research: Future research should determine the causal relationship between mental health problems of CSHCN and their caregivers and the level unmet health care needs. |

 Received 20 September 2004; accepted 3 March 2005